 Hey there!
-Are you ready to plan an exciting trip to Death Valley National Park?!?!
+Are you ready to plan an exciting trip to Death Valley National Park?!
 Feel like you’re on a grand adventure as you explore the hottest, driest, and lowest national park in the country!
 You are sure to find something here that everyone in your group will LOVE.

 Death Valley is a place you will never forget — and likely somewhere you will talk about for years to come.
 In this land of extremes, you’ll come to appreciate the diversity of life and landscape that exists here.
-This amazing place will leave you speechless!
+This incredible place will leave you speechless!

 There is so much to do.
 You may have already looked at a map and been a little overwhelmed — and eager — to make sure that you don’t miss the best sights.

-I’m a former park ranger and I’ll help you plan your vacation down to the details.
+I’m a former park ranger, and I’ll help you plan your vacation down to the details.
 I’ve extensively explored Death Valley and am here to help!
 Whether this is your first time to Death Valley, or if you are returning after many years and would like to be reintroduced to the park, this list of 10 things is for you.

 What You Need to Know